renaud/ir_tutorial_lucene/doc/LucenePracticals.md

 ![Luke](doc1.PNG)

-* Look at how a document is stored:
+* Look at how a document is represented in the index:
  1. Click tab `Documents`
  1. Browse to document # 1 (with blue arrow)
  1. Click on `Reconstruct & Edit`